dunnlab/animal_tree_root/readme.md

 ## Recreating full project

 Because the original git repository for this project is quite large, this one pared down repo for general consumption.
-If you would like to recreate it, download the data from [Figshare](https://doi.org/10.6084/m9.figshare.13122881.v1):
+If you would like to recreate it, download the data from [Figshare](https://doi.org/10.6084/m9.figshare.13122881.v1).
+The data are split into three archived directories which can be downloaded separately or all together.

+`data_raw.tar.xz` - The data from each previous study we used.
+`reconciliation.tar.xz` - Files and scripts used to standardize naming and formats across the datasets used here.
+`trees_new.tar.xz` - Results from the new analyses we did over the course of this study.
+Abbridged and summarized portiuons of these data are imported into the manuscript's R environment which is included in this repo as (`manuscript/manuscript.RData`)[manuscript/manuscript.RData].
+You can examine it with the Docker environment, outlined in the (`docker`)[docker] directory.

+### Download everything

 ``` bash
 cd animal_tree_root